 When it comes to examining your scalp, here is what you should be looking out for:

 - Basal cell carcinoma: Basal cell carcinoma typically appears as a pink spot that is either flat or raised.
-These cancerous spots may bleed easily, even with minor injury.
+These cancerous spots may bleed easily, even with a minor injury.

 - Squamous cell carcinoma: Squamous cell carcinoma first occurs as a rough or scaly pink to red patch of skin on the scalp and then progresses into a firm, raised lump.
 These bumps may be tender to the touch.